Quick Course "WHAT'S BUGGING YOU?"

 We never require maintenance contracts for bed bug control.

 If at the end of the two to three visit program all recommendations have been followed?
-Spectrum Pest Control may be able to give a full 30-day guarantee.
+Spectrum Pest Control may be able to give a full 30-day warranty.
+Longer warranties are available at an additional cost.

 Beware of the lofty promises of high volume, low-quality services.
 Spectrum Pest Control has been doing bed bug services longer than anyone else in south-east Wisconsin.